Skip to content

 Start by launching SWI-Prolog with your custom files:

-This command loads the interpreter.pl and compiler.pl files, which are required for the compilation process.
+This command loads the parser.pl and compiler.pl files, which are required for the compilation process.

-To transpile a Prolog file to C++, use the compile/2 predicate.
+To compile a Prolog file to C, use the compile/2 predicate.
 It takes two arguments: the file name and a test query as a string.

 Example: